NFL Playoffs Preview: Pittsburgh Steelers At Kansas City Chiefs — AFC Divisional Round

 - Pittsburgh Steelers vs. Kansas City Chiefs: Bold Predictions For 2017 AFC Divisional Round Showdown

 Of course, one major advantage Kansas City has is an extra week of rest.
 While the Steelers were busy on their home field defeating the Miami Dolphins last week, the Kansas City Chiefs were watching from the comfort of their literal homes.
-The Chiefs (12-4) ended the 2016 regular season tied for the third best record in the league and the second best record in the AFC.
+The Chiefs (12-4) ended the 2016 regular season tied for the third-best record in the league and the second-best record in the AFC.
 The other team to finish 12-4 was KC’s division rivals the Oakland Raiders.
 Going undefeated in their division gave the Chiefs the edge in the tiebreaker, which sent Oakland to Houston where the Texans eliminated them from post-season play.

 Where to Watch Kansas City Chiefs vs. Pittsburgh Steelers